 The History of Procter & Gamble's Brand Strategy

-Market research has its roots in an American business institution, Procter & Gamble.
-The company is billed as the largest manufacturer of branded products for households.
-Brand management is the sort of concept that seems like it has always been around.
-But a look into the history of Procter & Gamble proves otherwise.
+Brand management seems like it always has been around, but a look into the history of Procter & Gamble proves otherwise.
+Market research has its roots in the American business institution billed as the largest manufacturer of branded products for households.
 Moreover, some market research practices that are fundamental to consumer product companies began with Procter & Gamble.

 One Executive and Two Soaps

 Two early products of Procter & Gamble were Ivory soap and Crisco.
 In fact, it could be said that Ivory soap was the slippery slope on which brand management got its start.
 Brand management was the brainchild of Neil McElroy, an employee of Procter & Gamble who worked on the Camay soap campaigns.

-In 1925, Neil McElroy graduated from Harvard College and landed a position with Procter & Gamble.
-Camay soap became his focus, and the advertising campaign became his game.
-Procter & Gamble’s flagship product, Ivory soap, was doing very well against the competing soaps from Palmolive and Lever Brothers.
-So well, that McElroy found that his Camay campaign was directly competing with Ivory in the marketplace.
+McElroy graduated from Harvard in 1925 and landed a position with Procter & Gamble.
+Camay soap became his focus.
+Procter & Gamble’s flagship product, Ivory soap, was doing so well against competing soaps from Palmolive and Lever Brothers that McElroy found that his Camay campaign was directly competing with Ivory in the marketplace.

-Under the model established by Procter & Gamble’s President Deupree, the company had an admirable and reasonable policy of containing memorandums to one page or less.
-The one-page memo was held up as a model for internal communication in corporate management circles.
-Having had a bit of time to think about the situation, McElroy drafted a three-page memo explaining his ideas about how Procter & Gamble brands could be built more effectively.
+McElroy drafted a memo explaining his ideas about how Procter & Gamble brands could be built more effectively.
 He argued for a system that would target more resources and attention at Camay and other Procter & Gamble products, as well.